Leonidas-from-XIV/node-xml2js/README.md

   function (err, result) {
     // processed data
 });

+const builder = new Builder({
+  tagNameProcessors: [nameToUpperCase],
+  attrNameProcessors: [nameToUpperCase],
+  valueProcessors: [nameToUpperCase],
+  attrValueProcessors: [nameToUpperCase]
+});
+builder.buildObject(js);
 ```

+Note that in most cases, you probably don't want to use the same
+name and/or value processors for parser and builder
+(e.g., the parser should strip namespace prefixes from tag names,
+but the builder should add prefixes), so you **shouldn't**
+use the same `options` object for parser and builder.

 The `tagNameProcessors` and `attrNameProcessors` options
 accept an `Array` of functions with the following signature: